sides/hostsmerge/README.md

-# hostsmerge
-Hostsmerge is a command line utility to maintain your system's hosts file.
+hostsmerge is a command line utility to maintain your system's hosts file

 ## Usage
 ```